Visa document checklist5 photo pagesCountry

 Thailand visa on arrival 4x6 cm (40x60 mm)

-Review the 4×6 cm crop and key document notes before you export or print.
+Check the 4×6 cm crop and the key document notes before you export or print.

 Open photo page